Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

         )
     for cell in table.cells:
         print(
-            "...Cell[{}][{}] has text '{}'".format(
+            "...Cell[{}][{}] has content '{}'".format(
                 cell.row_index,
                 cell.column_index,
                 cell.content,
             )
         )
-        for region in cell.bounding_regions:
-            print(
-                "...content on page {} is within bounding box '{}'".format( region.page_number,
-                    region.bounding_box,
-                )
-            )

 ```

 ### Using Prebuilt Models
-Extract fields from certain types of common forms such as receipts, invoices, business cards, identity documents, and general documents using prebuilt models provided by the Form Recognizer service.
+Extract fields from select document types such as receipts, invoices, business cards, and identity documents using prebuilt models provided by the Form Recognizer service.

 For example, to extract fields from a sales receipt, use the prebuilt receipt model provided by passing `model_id="prebuilt-receipt"` into the `begin_analyze_documents` method: